yehudasa/ceph-pr-archive/doc/rados/operations/cache-tiering.rst

   allows the workload to function properly while the cache is drained, without adding any new objects to the cache.

+Other cache modes are:

+- **Read-only** promotes objects to the cache on read operations only; write operations are forwarded to the base tier.
+When objects are updated in the base tier, Ceph makes no attempt to sync these updates to the corresponding objects in the cache.
+This mode is intended for read-only workloads that do not require consistency to be enforced by the storage system.

+- **Read-forward** does not promote objects from the base tier on read.
+  In other words, read requests that miss in the cache are forwarded to the base tier.
+Write operations on the cache are accepted and flushed to the base tier.
+This mode is useful when the base and cache tiers are comparably fast for reads, but there is asymmetric performance or endurance for writes.

+- **Forward** processes all requests (reads and writes) in the cache tier if it exists in the cache and forwards anything else to the base tier.
+In this mode, no new objects will ever be promoted to the cache pool.
+The intended use case is draining the cache in preparation for turning it off.

+- **None** is used to completely disable caching.

 A word of caution
 =================